rafat-souza/BTC-HOLDING-BOT/README.md

 - In the terminal, inside your folder, run "node botbtchold" (or the name of the .js archive if you changed it).
 Press ctrl + c to stop it.
 - You can also use pm2 to run it so you can close your tabs.

+*IMPORTANT*: The testnet from binance can show unreal prices, don't worry, if the code is running, everything is ok.
+Try it in the real binance api "production" with a small money amount
 This isn't an investment recommendation.